CPA expert witness and attorney analyzing owner compensation normalization in business valuation dispute

 Joey N. Friedman, CPA, ABV, MACC, MIB brings decades of experience at the intersection of financial analysis, business valuation, and forensic accounting.
 His credentials include Certified Public Accountant (CPA), Accredited in Business Valuation (ABV), a Master of Accounting (MACC), and a Master in International Business (MIB).
 He has served as an expert witness in financial and accounting matters, providing testimony and analysis in litigation contexts that demand the highest standards of rigor and documentation.

 Our QoE work is conducted with the same independence and evidentiary discipline that characterizes our expert witness and forensic accounting practice.
-Every conclusion is supported by documented evidence, and every report is prepared to withstand scrutiny from opposing counsel, lenders, and sophisticated buyers.
-Attorneys who retain us receive analysis they can rely on — in depositions, arbitration hearings, and at trial.
+Every conclusion is supported by documented evidence, and every report is prepared so buyers, sellers, lenders, business owners, advisors, counsel, opposing parties, experts, and decision-makers can evaluate the analysis.

-Clients across Florida — including Delray Beach, Miami-Dade County, Broward County, and West Palm Beach — and nationally rely on Joey Friedman CPA PA for transaction diligence and litigation support that is accurate, defensible, and delivered on the timelines that deals and courts demand.
+Clients across Florida — including Delray Beach, Miami-Dade County, Broward County, and West Palm Beach — and nationally rely on Joey Friedman CPA PA for transaction diligence and litigation support that is accurate, defensible, and delivered on the timelines that transactions, financing decisions, and disputes demand.

 What is a Quality of Earnings report?